What Is Your Favorite Canva Alternatives?

-If you’ve heard of Buffer before, it’s most likely because you use their social media scheduling software or have heard of others using it, so you know this tool is coming from a good home.
+If you’ve heard of Buffer before, it’s most likely because you use their social media scheduling software.
+Or maybe you’ve just heard of others using it and you want to try a Buffer tool for yourself.

 Pablo is super simple, with the following features that users can access for free: